sequenceiq/slider/src/site/markdown/index.md

 -->

-# Hoya: HBase on YARN
+# Hoya: Dynamic YARN Applicatins

-Hoya is an application to dynamically create Apache HBase clusters in an Apache Hadoop 2.x cluster, using the YARN scheduler to create the HBase cluster
+Hoya is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the cluster is running.

+Hoya has a plug-in *provider* architecture to support different applications, and currently supports Apache HBase and Apache Accumulo.

+Clusters can be stopped, "frozen" and restarted, "thawed" later; the distribution of the deployed application across the YARN cluster is persisted -enabling a best-effort placement close to the previous locations on a cluster thaw.
+Applications which remember the previous placement of data (such as HBase) can exhibit fast start-up times from this feature.

+YARN itself monitors the health of 'YARN containers" hosting parts of the deployed application -it notifies the Hoya manager application of container failure.
+Hoya then asks YARN for a new container, into which Hoya deploys a replacement for the failed component.
+As a result, Hoya can keep the size of managed applications consistent with the specified configuration, even in the face of failures of servers in the cluster -as well as parts of the application itself

 Some of the features are:

-* Allows users to create on-demand HBase clusters
+* Allows users to create on-demand Apache HBase and Apache Accumulo clusters

-* Allow different users/applicatins to run different versions of HBase.
+* Allow different users/applicatins to run different versions of the application.

 * Allow users to configure different Hbase instances differently